11 January 2022

 The Petty Debts Court

-The Petty Debts Court has non-exclusive jurisdiction in respect of small civil claims up to a value of £10,000.
-It also has jurisdiction and specialisation as the Court dealing with landlord and tenant matters, including exclusive jurisdiction in respect of the eviction of tenants, subject to certain value limits.
+The Petty Debts Court has non-exclusive jurisdiction in respect of small civil claims up to a value of GBP10,000.
+It also has jurisdiction and specialisation as the court dealing with landlord and tenant matters.

 The Magistrates Court

 As a general rule, all criminal cases in Jersey will initially be brought before the Magistrates Court in the first instance.
-The matter may subsequently be referred to the Royal Court if the Magistrate considers his or her sentencing powers to be insufficient in respect of the matter in question.
-In some instances, the Attorney General may commence criminal proceedings directly in the Royal Court where the case is particularly complex or if there are otherwise compelling reasons to do so.
+The matter may subsequently be referred to the Royal Court if the Magistrate considers their sentencing powers to be insufficient in respect of the matter in question.
+In some instances, the Attorney General may commence criminal proceedings directly in the Royal Court where the case is particularly complex, or if there are otherwise compelling reasons to do so.

 The Court of Appeal